MarkosKon/already-styled-components/README.md

 ##### Example

 ```
-// A holy grail layout, passing style with props is used because i'm lazy.
+// A holy grail layout.
 import React from "react";
 import { injectGlobal } from "styled-components";
 import { Container, Row, Column } from "already-styled-components";